-The Cable is co-ordinating a national campaign to get the police and Home Office to come clean on the technology that snoops on your mobile phone.
+It’s high time the police and Home Office came clean on the technology that snoops on your mobile phone.

-A Bristol Cable investigation in 2016, brought to light that at least nine police forces in the UK have secretly purchased IMSI-catchers, an indiscriminate and mass mobile phone surveillance technology.
-The number of police constabularies with the capacity to eavesdrop on your phone calls, read your text messages, and find out where you are is likely to be far higher.
-At present, 197 parliamentary constituencies are confirmed to be covered by police forces with IMSI-catchers.
+A Bristol Cable investigation in 2016 revealed that at least nine police forces in the UK secretly purchased IMSI-catchers, an indiscriminate and mass mobile phone surveillance technology.
+The number of police constabularies with the capacity to eavesdrop on your phone calls, read your text messages, and find out where you are is likely higher.
+At present, 197 parliamentary constituencies are known to be covered by police forces with IMSI-catchers.

 In what circumstances are IMSI-catchers used, which authorities operate them, and most importantly, how are people safeguarded from this intrusive surveillance technology?
 These are just some of the basic questions that urgently need to be answered.